canjs/canjs/guides/components.md

 @demo can/guides/components/scope-1.html

-### Scope as a can.Map constructor function
+### ViewModel as a can.Map constructor function

-The scope object can also be defined as a can.Map constructor function.
-This makes it easier to test the scope object independent of the component's rendering.
+The viewModel object can also be defined as a can.Map constructor function.
+This makes it easier to test the viewModel object independent of the component's rendering.
 For example: